maxortner01/SGAL/README.md

 SGAL uses only the `GLEW` library as a dependancy.
 For now it pulls from the `cmake-glew` repository since it includes the `glew.c` file which is needed for easy compilation until I can figure out the more official repo.

 ## Changelog

+### Version `0.1.1` 5/6/2020

+- Introduced the VertexArray.
+- Created the SingleModel class.
+- Bug fixes.
+- Introduced primitive system and header generation.
+- Made the application folder more robust.

 ### Version 0.1 - 4/29/2020